Skip to main content

 invested through grants and sponsorships

-people served by Blue Impact major grants
+organizations served by $4.6 million in Blue Impact grants

-organizations served by Blue Impact major grants
+people served by Blue Impact grants

 Optimal Health Outcomes

-This extends beyond our members and into our communities with programs and investments focusing on immunizations, diabetes care, cardiovascular care, early detection cancer screenings, behavioral health, and maternal and infant health.
+These efforts specifically target immunizations, diabetes care, cardiovascular care, early detection cancer screenings, behavioral health, and maternal and infant health.

 people served by Care Van events